 Driver EducationDue to school closures, registration for all teen and adult lessons is closed at this time.
-If you are interested in registering for driving lessons when school resumes, please click here to fill out the form and we will contact you when registration opens.
+If you are interested in registering for driving lessons when lessons resume, please click here to fill out the form and we will contact you when registration opens.
 Thank you for your patience and understanding.Please note: Our calendar is typically booked several months in advance.
-Due to the cancellation of many lessons as a result of the school closure, we expect the calendar to be particularly booked throughout the summer and into early fall, as a best case scenario.For teen or adult drivers who completed their driving test just prior to PennDot announcing the closure of DMVs, click here to view their announcement regarding extending expiration dates and more.In-car driver education instructor Dagmar Wilson has some tips and key skills for your teen to work on until we are able to resume lessons.
+Due to the cancellation of many lessons as a result of the school closure, we expect the calendar to be particularly booked once we are able to resume driving.For teen or adult drivers who completed their driving test just prior to PennDot announcing the closure of DMVs, click here to view their announcement regarding extending expiration dates and more.In-car driver education instructor Dagmar Wilson has some tips and key skills for your teen to work on until we are able to resume lessons.
 We encourage you to take this opportunity, while roads and parking lots are far less busy than normal, to drive as much as you can.

 *Map out a route at home before you leave, turn off your cell phone